- Home

 A spokesman for Aviva said: “If your pension has an assumed retirement age that’s too young, your default investments will be moved to less risky investments too early – missing out on possible investment growth.
 Similarly, if the assumed retirement age is too old, the investments will be moved too late – exposing your money to heightened risk.
 Neither would be a good outcome.”

-Many people have seen the value of their pensions fall in recent months due to political and economic uncertainty.
+Often the value of your pension may fall in response to political and economic uncertainty.
 This can be really unsettling, but it’s vital not to make any panic decisions as if you cash in your pension investments, you will be turning any paper losses into real ones.
 You can find out ways you might be able to manage market volatility in our articles Four ways to weather stock market storms and 9 tips for maximising your pension savings in difficult times.

 Action points